carablick/geant4-fedora-installguide/README.md

 /home/YOURUSERNAMEHERE/Documents/geant4.
 If you wish to install to a different directory.
 Replace the path in all commands with your desired one.

-WARNING: DO NOT INSTALL TO A PROTECTED DIRECTORY, such /opt, as this will prevent cmake from being able to compile
+WARNING: DO NOT INSTALL TO A PROTECTED DIRECTORY, such /opt, unless you really know what you are doing, as this will prevent cmake from being able to compile
-            any source code for simulations.
+            any source code for simulations without some extra configuring.

 INSTALLATION - Copy/paste the commands into your terminal then hit enter.